piif/arddude/README.md

 * upload thru "arduino as isp" doesn't work, and some parameters are not taken (baudrate with sanguino)
 * adapt to newer arduino IDE versions
-* strange bahevior with custom libcore (tiny without millis)
+* strange behavior with custom libcore (tiny without millis)

 Known issues
 ----
 * have to reset line at ArdConsole launch from linux (at least with uno)
 * inline help is out to date
+* processing.app.Serial eats cr/lf thus loose cr/lf mode and join lines if flush delay is too long